 If Jesus were here today, HE'D help refugees.

 So, now that we know what Jesus would do, let's look at the true implication of that assertion: Christians should desire to help refugees.
 Christians should desire to do as they are convicted by the Holy Spirit.
-And, frankly, some unnecessarily worry themselves when they worry about what affair they believe we're supposed to collectively take on (Matthew 26:6-9).
+And, frankly, some unnecessarily worry themselves when they worry about what affair they believe we're supposed to take on collectively (Matthew 26:6-9).

 The refugee crisis is but another sign that we live in a dark and dying world.
 There are a plethora of social ills with which Christians can be concerned, yet they don't ALL require us ALL to tackle them ALL together.
 Some Christians have a deep concern for refugees, while some hold a deep compassion for the poor in their own back yard.
 Whatever it is we are called to do, trust that each individual Christian will do it, and such a calling is between that Christian and God.